RobotNerd/proze/doc/technical-specification.md

 - The [Em Dash](https://en.wikipedia.org/wiki/Dash#Em_dash) is represented
   by two contiguous hyphens `--` within a paragraph.

-## Structure tags
+## Metadata tags

-Tags are used to define document structure.
+Tags are used to define document metadata.

 General rules:
 - Tags must be left-justified.